 Throughout history, we have celebrated the few among us who have dared to go where others have not.
 Their names remain familiar long after their explorations: Erikson, Magellan, and Cook.
 Amundsen, Scott, and Shackleton.
 Peary and Henson.
 Livingstone.
 Columbus.
 Marco Polo.
-The twelve men who stepped onto the moon ventured farther from home, and faced a greater range of dangers, than all of them.
+But the twelve men who stepped onto the moon ventured farther from home and faced a greater range of dangers than all of their predecessors.

 A number of major engineering feats required to complete the tasks for the mission at hand, which were later used in further projects

 The Hughes Glomar Explorer was designed to complete the mission of lifting a 2,000-ton Soviet submarine 17,000 feet from the bottom of the Pacific Ocean.

 The first wave pool in North America to consistently generate 3-5 foot spilling waves suitable for surfing

 Big Surf Waterpark uses 15 gates that empty water into a 2.5 acre lagoon with contours that replicate a natural beach.
 Waves are produced by pumping water to a pre-selected height and released through underwater gates.
 The water released breaks over a baffle (similar to a natural reef), forming one wave per cycle.
 Water is recirculated to the lagoon through pumps.

 Normally night spreads from east to west with the rotation of the earth, but the evening of November 9, 1965, was different.
 Darkness also spread from north to south.
 Southern Ontario went dark first, much of New York State a few seconds later, then most of New England, and finally New York City.
 By 5:28 P.M., thirty million people were stumbling toward any light available.
 Subways stopped and furnaces chilled, and America briefly lost one-fifth of its electricity.
 What was the cause?